appseconnect/docs/_posts/Connectors/Application Connectors/SapB1/2019-03-05-sap-business-one.md

 Here you will find the detailed description on how to configure the agents for the application of SAP Business One, attributes and action, and the Troubleshooting issues.

+**Note: This document is for the SAP Business One version >=8.8**

 ## Prerequisites for SAP Business One Configuration

 1. Select the application SAP Business One in the APPS section of the APPSeCONNECT Portal.
 2. Create and publish a connection in the cloud portal.
 3. Update the Configuration in your On-Premise AEC Agent.
-You will find your Connection present in the agent.
+You will find your Connection present in the agent.To Know about Agent Configuration, [Click here](/deployment/Deployment-Configuration/)

 **Note: if you are working with custom connector (per business need), custom touchpoints are needed to be created**

-## Configure the Agent

-To Know about Agent Configuration, [Click here](/deployment/Deployment-Configuration/)

 ## Configure the SAP Business One Application in the Agent

 1. Open APPSeCONNECT Agent by providing correct credentials.

-2. In the connection page of APPSeCONNECT Agent, you will see the connection is created in APPPSeCONNECT Cloud.
+2. In the connection page of APPSeCONNECT Agent, you will see the connection is created in APPSeCONNECT Cloud.

 ![sapb1-agent1](/staticfiles/connectors/media/application-connector/sapb1-agent1.png)